IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers

-The aforementioned studies provide useful insights to the area or target defense problem, however, are limited in application due to the use of the single-integrator motion model, and due to the lack of consideration of inter-defender collisions.
-In \cite{coon2017control}, the authors consider a Target-Attacker-Defender (TAD) game with agents moving under double-integrator dynamics, and use the isochrones method to design time-optimal control strategies for the players.
-In \cite{zheng2020time}, the authors develop a time-optimal strategy for a Dubins vehicle to intercept a target moving with constant velocity, an assumption that could be limiting in practice. {However, both of these approaches lack consideration of collisions among the defenders that may happen on the defenders' optimal interception trajectories.}
+The aforementioned studies provide useful insights to the area or target defense problem, however, are limited in application due to the use of the single-integrator motion model, and due to the lack of consideration of inter-defender collisions. {While some works do use the double-integrator motion model \cite{coon2017control} or the unicycle motion model \xinyi{\cite{zheng2020time, li2022intelligent}}, these approaches do not consider collisions among the defenders that may happen on the defenders' optimal interception trajectories.}